dhoyle/splicedocs-jekyll/_includes/splice_snippets/importparamstable.md

         </tr>
         <tr>
             <td class="CodeFont"><a href="tutorials_ingest_importparams.html#timestampFormat">timestampFormat</a></td>
-            <td>The format of timestamps stored in the file.
-You can set this to <code>null</code> if there are no time columns in the file, or if the format of any timestamps in the file match the <code>Java.sql.Timestamp</code> default format, which is: "<em>yyyy-MM-dd HH:mm:ss</em>".
+            <td><p>The format of timestamps stored in the file.
+You can set this to <code>null</code> if there are no time columns in the file, or if the format of any timestamps in the file match the <code>Java.sql.Timestamp</code> default format, which is: "<em>yyyy-MM-dd HH:mm:ss</em>".</p>
+            <p class="noteIcon">All of the timestamps in the file you are importing must use the same format.</p>
             </td>
             <td class="CodeFont">
                 <p>'yyyy-MM-dd HH:mm:ss.SSZ'</p>